 This is where Tines excels with a flexible automation engine that matches your security posture and needs.
 Teams that need to securely draw from multiple data sources and use a range of patterns can use Tines to carry out their defensive work at scale and across multiple types of secure channels.

-We will use Datadog Security Monitoring as a means to identify scans and classify risks originating from potential insider threats i.e. those sourced from other managed assets such as user endpoints be they inside or outside our network footprint.
-Endpoints that use EDR(Endpoint Detection and Response) platforms like Crowdstrike (or similarly Sentinel One or Carbon Black) may be being used to surreptitiously probe our higher value assets.
+We will use Datadog security monitoring as a means to identify scans and classify risks originating from potential insider threats i.e. those sourced from other managed assets such as user endpoints be they inside or outside our network footprint.
+Endpoints that use EDR(Endpoint Detection and Response) platforms like CrowdStrike (or similarly Sentinel One or Carbon Black) may be being used to surreptitiously probe our higher-value assets.
 By combining the two sources we strengthen the signal.
-The example below highlights a mixed approach where Datadog and Crowdstrike’s native agents may not intersect on all asset types, but can provide complimentary sources for security teams to enrich events and automate detection and response workflows.
-There are many possible jumping-off points within the below logic but we will focus on a somewhat linear story for simplicity sake (albeit we're sure you could quickly augment the story with additional integrations, branches, and further actions).
+The example below highlights a mixed approach where Datadog and CrowdStrike’s native agents may not intersect on all asset types, but can provide complementary sources for security teams to enrich events and automate detection and response workflows.
+There are many possible jumping-off points within the below logic but we will focus on a somewhat linear Story for simplicity's sake (albeit we're sure you could quickly augment the story with additional integrations, branches, and further actions).

-We start with the Tines storyboard and some of the simple prebuilt actions which will leverage the Datadog API (one of our featured integrations).
-It's a simple 'drag and drop' to form these actions into a story for each of your team’s workflow needs.
+We start with the Tines Storyboard and some of the simple prebuilt actions which will leverage the Datadog API.
+It's a simple 'drag and drop' to form these actions into a Story for each of your team’s workflow needs.

-Our primary goal at the start is to extract the 'scanning' source IP addresses (and some other TTP information which we may use later).
+Our primary goal at the start is to extract the 'scanning' source IP addresses (and some other TTP information that we may use later).
 For demonstration purposes, we show how you could also treat IPv4 or IPv6 addresses differently.
 We also run the addresses through the Abuse IPDB and could take additional steps based upon the returned confidence rating (such as sending an immediate alert to PagerDuty).
-For now though, we've built a list of suspicious scanning source IPs and deduplicated the Datadog events so we don't double handle them across a search window.
+For now, though, we've built a list of suspicious scanning source IPs and deduplicated the Datadog events so we don't double-handle them across a search window.

 Note: You can see the first raw event received by the first step from the Datadog event stream in the partial JSON below: